yonkahlon/Zenject/README.md

 This works because when the scene changes or your unity application is closed, the unity event OnDestroy() is called on all MonoBehaviours, including the CompositionRoot class, which then triggers all objects that are bound to IDisposable

 Note that this example may or may not be a good idea (for example, the file will be left open if your app crashes), but illustrates the point  :)

+## <a id="installers"></a>Installers

+Often, there is some collection of related bindings for each sub-system and so it makes sense to group those bindings into a re-usable object.
+In Zenject this re-usable object is called an Installer.
+You can define a new installer as follows:

+    public class FooInstaller : MonoInstaller
+    {
+        public override void InstallBindings()
+        {
+            Container.Bind<ITickable>().ToSingle<Foo>();
+            Container.Bind<IInitializable>().ToSingle<Foo>();
+        }
+    }

+You add bindings by overriding the InstallBindings method, which is called by the CompositionRoot when your scene starts up.
+MonoInstaller is a MonoBehaviour so you can add FooInstaller by attaching it to a GameObject.
+Since it is a GameObject you can also add public members to it to configure your installer from the Unity inspector.
+However, note that in order for your installer to be used it must be attached to the Installers property of the CompositionRoot object.

+In many cases you want to have your installer derive from MonoInstaller.
+There is also another base class called Installer which you can use in cases where you do not need it to be a MonoBehaviour.

+It can also be nice to use Installer since this allows you to "include" it from another installer.
+For example:

+    public class BarInstaller : Installer
+    {
+        public override void InstallBindings()
+        {
+            ...
+        }
+    }

+    public class FooInstaller : MonoInstaller
+    {
+        public override void InstallBindings()
+        {
+            Container.Bind<IInstaller>().ToSingle<BarInstaller>();
+        }
+    }

+This way you don't need to have an instance of BarInstaller in your scene in order to use it.
+After the CompositionRoot calls InstallBindings it will then instantiate and call any extra installers that have bound to IInstaller.

+One of the main reasons we use installers as opposed to just having all our bindings declared all at once for each scene, is to make them re-usable.
+So how then do we use the same installer in multiple scenes?

+The recommended way of doing this is to use unity prefabs.
+After attaching your MonoInstaller to a gameobject in your scene, you can then create a prefab out of it.
+This is nice because it allows you to share any configuration that you've done in the inspector on the MonoInstaller across scenes (and also have per-scene overrides if you want)

+Installers that simply implement Installer instead of MonoInstaller can be simply bound as described above, to re-use in different scenes.

 ## <a id="zenject-order-of-operations"></a>Zenject Order Of Operations